‘I know I can compete at Premiership level’ – Zac Guildford

 “It just took me a bit longer to mature and realise what was important in life.
 Growing up in the public spotlight as a teenager and in my early twenties, along with losing my dad, was pretty hard to deal with, so I went through an alcohol phase to try and combat that.

 “It didn’t work and it took me quite a while to heal from it all.
 Life can challenge you pretty hard but I have got strategies in place now to support me and I’m ready to move on.
-I’ve worked as a teacher’s assistant in Hamilton and am currently assisting with some coaching with a few in Hawkes Bay, so I’d be interested in a player-coach role as well.
+I’ve worked as a teacher’s assistant in Hamilton and am currently assisting with some coaching with a few schools in Hawkes Bay, so I’d be interested in a player-coach role as well.

 “I can see the game from both sides now and, being a bit older, you know what’s required mentally and physically from younger guys.
 While I aspire to play at the highest level and believe I can still do that, I’d certainly like to be able to pass on my knowledge.”